felixnyamweya/wpsso-schema-json-ld/README.md

 </pre>

 <ul>
-<li>Example WPSSO JSON Pro markup for a Restaurant using the <a href="https://wordpress.org/plugins/wpsso-plm/">WPSSO PLM</a> extension to manage the Place / Business information (address, geo coordinates, business hours (daily and seasonal), restaurant menu URL, and accepts reservation values).</li>
+<li>Example WPSSO JSON Pro markup for a Restaurant using the <a href="https://wordpress.org/plugins/wpsso-plm/">WPSSO PLM</a> extension to manage the Place / Location information (address, geo coordinates, business hours (daily and seasonal), restaurant menu URL, and accepts reservation values).</li>
 </ul>

 <pre>